WASP logoWASP

 Ground School

-Funds a scholar's complete FAA ground school curriculum — everything from aerodynamics and weather to navigation and flight planning.
+Funds a scholar's FAA ground school curriculum — from aerodynamics and weather to navigation and flight planning.

 Scholarship

-Sponsors one student through the entire program: ground school, flight training, exams, and their FAA Private Pilot checkride.
+Helps fund a student's path through the program: ground school, flight training, exams, and their FAA Private Pilot checkride.

 Make a Donation